-Via the Pupil Profile, records are kept of these meetings and copies are available to parents.
+Via the SEND Support Plan, records are kept of these meetings and copies are available to parents.

-Thereafter, parents - and children- are invited to a meeting AT LEAST each term to review progress made, set targets and agree provision for the next term.
-In the summer term, there is an annual review of the child's progress.
+Parents are invited to a meeting, either in person or via telephone, each term to review progress made, set targets and agree provision for the next term.
+In the summer term, there is an annual review of the child's progress towards the outcomes on their SEND Support Plan.